rktvpr/Express-Note-Taker/README.md

 ![Badge](https://img.shields.io/badge/license-MIT-blue.svg)

 # Description
 An application made with Express.JS to be able to write save and delete notes and have them be saved in a database.
+This application showed me how to use express, using a simple database i was able to store any notes desired to be saved within the database, having them stored, called and rendered to the html page.

 # Table of Contents
 * [Installation](#installation)